urimeba/urimeba/README.md

 ![](https://github-readme-stats.vercel.app/api?username=urimeba&show_icons=true)

 - Currently, I'm the Spanish Coordinator of the [Django Team Translation](https://www.transifex.com/user/profile/urimeba/).
-- In 2020, I taught a semester course where I taught the +15 students about Python, MySQL, Django and Git.
+- In 2020, I taught a semester course where I taught the +20 students about Python, MySQL, Django and Git.
 - From February 2019 to December 2020, I was a collaborator of 'Development Center' (Centro de Desarrollo), a permanent space open to teachers and students for the creation of internal and external software and hardware projects.

 ### Hackatons
 I love participating in these events, with a satisfactory participation in all of them.
 Due to our technical knowledge, two colleagues from the UAQ Faculty of Computer Science and I were among the 50 selected to participate in the "1st HackaFest" held at the IBERO Puebla University in October 2019, by Sparkassen-Finanzgruppe ( Financial Group of German Savings Banks), an event that lasted one week and where we presented the project for which we were invited by Sparkassen-Finanzgruppe to the Symposium "New Technologies and Financial Inclusion: Opportunities and challenges for the cooperative sector" of FIRA (Trusts Instituted in Relation to Agriculture) in the city of Morelia in November 2019, an event that lasted 1 day and where technological innovation solutions were proposed for the exponential growth of support that the Savings Banks provided to the Mexican countryside.
 <br>
 **Activities and Groups:**
 - Development Center, Faculty of Informatics UAQ.
 Queretaro.
-(2019 - Present)
+(2019 - 2021)
 - FIRA Symposium: New Technologies and Financial Inclusion.
 Morelia.
 (2019)
 - HackaFest by Sparkassenstiftung.
 Puebla.
 (2019)
 - Annual Hackathon of the Faculty of Informatics.
 Queretaro.
 (2018 & 2019)